fabse-hack/water.rocket/README.md

 <a name="software-flight-control"></a>
 ## 4. software from flight controller

-I coded the software in micropython.
-Main-programm is short (arround 20 lines), standard libraries for the neopixel and the adxl345.
+The software is written in MicroPython.
+The main program is short (around 20 lines) with standard libraries for the neopixel and the ADXL345.
-The main function is the trigger for the parachute, when the ADXL345 is 0G, then the value go to arround -10.
-So i code the process, that at value 0 the servo go from 0° to 180°.
-The servo opens the door of the great and release the parachute over a spring mechanismus.
+The main function triggers the parachute when the ADXL345 detects 0G, which corresponds to a value of around -10.
-Here is the LINK to the code.
+When the value reaches 0, the servo moves from 0° to 180°, opening the door of the Great and releasing the parachute via a spring mechanism.

 ![rocket](photos_animations/data-analyse1.png)

 <a name="rocket-base"></a>
 ## 5. rocket.base
-the rocket base is mixxed build from wood and 3d printing parts.
+The rocket base is a mixed construction of wood and 3D printed parts.
-For put the pressed air in the bottle, i use a bicycle wheel value and some sealing rings.
+To pressurize the air in the bottle, a bicycle wheel valve and some sealing rings are used.
-The trigger is build from 3D printed, wrapping wiring and cable ties.
+The trigger is constructed from 3D printed parts, wrapping wire, and cable ties.
 Parts:
 - 4x support
 - trigger ring on the top